SMByC/StackComposed/README.md

 3. Build the wrapper extent that covers all images.
 4. Split the wrapper into chunks.
 5. Read only the current chunk from every input image.
-6. Apply optional preprocessing filters.
+6. Apply the optional preprocessing filter.
 7. Compute the statistic along the Z-axis.
 8. Stream chunk results to the output GeoTIFF.